-113 In his public speeches, Milošević strongly emphasized the theme of dissent and betrayal, from Kosovo Polje to present; Милошевић, Прилог историји, pp. 24-25, 181, 236-237, 254.
+113 In his public speeches, Milošević strongly emphasized the theme of dissent and betrayal, from Kosowo Polje to present; Милошевић, Прилог историји, pp. 24-25, 181, 236-237, 254.

-Serbian society is ready to accept democracy but combined with etatism as the principle guiding the running of the nation's economy; Стевановић, Политичка култура, s.
-220 exalt the heroism of Serbian people, their autonomous worthiness and spiritual superiority over other peoples and nations.
-Presumably, this greatness manifested itself in the readiness of the Serbian 'race of heroes' to make sacrifices and although these heroic choices would regularly result in destruction and suffering, they nevertheless warranted the preservation of the spirit of 'great men.'
+Serbian society is ready to accept democracy but combined with etatism as the principle guiding the running of the nation's economy; Стевановић, Политичка култура, р.
+220.

+using the familiar idiom, exalt the heroism of Serbian people, their autonomous worthiness and spiritual superiority over other peoples and nations.
+Presumably, this greatness manifested itself in the readiness of the Serbian "race of heroes" to make sacrifices and although these heroic choices would regularly result in destruction and suffering, they nevertheless warranted the preservation of the spirit of "great men".
 116

-The archetypical Serbian leader was a freedom fighter, something of a hajduk117, a hero fighting off external threat, the father and defender of the people (that is the peasants), respectful of their tradition, but also ruthless in dealing with the people's often hostile attitudes towards the state and authority.
+The archetypical Serbian leader was a freedom fighter, something of a hajduk, 117 a hero fighting off external threat, the father and defender of the people (that is the peasants), respectful of their tradition, but also ruthless in dealing with the people's often hostile attitudes towards the state and authority.
 The Serbs' social history was shaped by small, local communities: the family, zadruga, kneževina.
 They upheld social equality and were hostile towards external hierarchies and therefore towards authority in general.
 118 This type of organization corresponded to the model of social structure imprinted in the minds of the illiterate peasant traditionally concerned first of all with his own and his family's survival and subsistence.
 With the goals so atavist and minimalist, the overturning of Turkish rule and acquiring land ownership convinced the people that Serbia thus became the poor rural society's paradise.
-Every leader had to identify with the values of the peasant nation if he wanted to lead them and the absence of social divisions between the governing and the governed, the only real barrier was the psychological one.
-119 While in other Balkan nations there were many examples of the reception of the Ottoman culture of power, the forming of political leadership in Serbia was profoundly influenced by just the opposite process as in their confrontation with Ottoman Turkey the Serbs had had relied on their readiness to fight, resilience, persistence, traditional social structures, irrationality, and mysticism.
-Paradoxically, the features that had proven so effective in the struggle with the Ottoman state, would then become a challenge for consecutive Serbian leaders and in time turn into obstacles to Serbia's development.
-Some Serbian authors have recently conducted the 'vivisection' of the Serb's social attitudes.
-120 These hypercritical analyses sometimes reflect the authors' long-term disenchantment with the nation's continued impossibility to overcome the identified psychological barriers to development: the spirit of collectivism, rejection of individualism, disbelief in the public control of government and administration, passivity, reduced needs.
-121 These barriers made the analyzed political leaders adjust to reality rather than strive to change it as it would be rather difficult, even for a leader of strong personality
+Every leader had to identify with the values of the peasant nation if he wanted to lead them and the absence of social divisions between the governing and the governed, the only real barrier was the psychological one.119 While in other Balkan nations there were many examples of the reception of the Ottoman culture of power, the forming of political leadership in Serbia was profoundly influenced by just the opposite process as in their confrontation with Ottoman Turkey the Serbs had had relied on their readiness to fight, resilience, persistence, traditional social structures, irrationality, and mysticism.
+Paradoxically, the features that had proven so effective in the struggle with the Ottoman state would then become a challenge for consecutive Serbian leaders and in time turn into obstacles to Serbia's development.
+Some Serbian authors have recently conducted the "vivisection" of the Serb's social attitudes.
+120 These hypercritical analyses sometimes reflect the authors" long-term disenchantment with the nation's continued impossibility to overcome the identified psychological barriers to development: the spirit of collectivism, rejection of individualism, disbelief in the public control of government and administration, passivity, reduced needs.121 These barriers made the analysed political leaders adjust to reality